rickywck/srde-project/plan-backlogSynthesizer-poc-simple.prompt.md

   - **Results panel**:
     - Display generated backlog items in expandable cards.
     - Show tagging results with color-coded tags (new=green, gap=blue, conflict=red).
-    - Filter and search capabilities.

 ### 4.3 Conversational Capabilities

 The chat interface allows users to:
 - Request backlog generation: "Analyze this document and create backlog items"
 - Query results: "Show me all conflict items", "What gaps were identified?"
+- Request quality evaluation: "Evaluate the quality of generated backlog items", "How good are the generated stories?"
 - Request modifications: "Regenerate stories for segment 3"
 - Trigger ADO write: "Write the new and gap items to Azure DevOps"
-- Ask for explanations: "Why was story X tagged as conflict?"
+- Ask for explanations: "Why was story X tagged as conflict?", "What are the quality issues with the generated items?"

+The Supervisor Agent interprets these natural language instructions and orchestrates the appropriate workflow.

 The Supervisor Agent interprets these natural language instructions and orchestrates the appropriate workflow.